 The Invisible Girls is a World Magazine Notable Book, and was also chosen as the First Year Experience book by Mississippi State University.

 Sarah’s blog was featured by MSNBC.com.
 Her writing has appeared in National Geographic, USA Today, Everyday Health, Relevant Magazine, Christianity Today, Huffington Post, Red Letter Christian and Sojourners.
 Her writing for Christianity Today’s “This is Our City” project won first prize from the Evangelical Press Association.

 As a speaker, Sarah is a regular at retreats, churches, colleges and conferences.
 She has spoken at Donald Miller’s Storyline Conference and the Jubilee Conference, as well as more than 50 universities and colleges.
 In addition to speaking to large assemblies, Sarah gives talks on the topics of International Aid, Health Communications and Public Health, and teaches nonfiction writing workshops.

-She is a spokesperson for Vanity Fair’s Women Who Do campaign, which features women who are making a positive difference in their communities and Compassion International.
+She is a spokesperson for Vanity Fair Lingerie’s Women Who Do campaign.
+She is also a spokesperson for Compassion International.